johannfr/ratleikur/README.md

 ratleikur
 =========

-This is a very simple Android/iOS (not tested on iOS) app for basically making a simple geocaching quest.
+This is a very simple Android/iOS (not tested on iOS) app for basically making a simple geocaching quest and is written using Ionic.
+See Ionic website for installation instructions: http://ionicframework.com/

 To edit the quest, simply edit the www/quests.json